ru22-14/beauty-boutique/README.md

 <img src="static/media/responsive-img.jpg" width="100%" align = "center"><br>

 Beauty Boutique believe in the quality and commitment to develop good relationship with our customers.
 From drugstore and natural cosmetics to premium and luxury, the online shop covers all product segments.
-The categories perfume, skin care, make-up, hair care, beauty tools and accessories offer a diverse selection of products for individual and daily beauty routines.
+The categories perfume, skin care, make-up, hair care, beauty tools and accessories offer a diverse selection of products for daily beauty routines.

 To keep the customers upto date we also offer to subscribe to our Beauty News and receive Newsletters of all the updates.